DakeQQ/Text-Similarity-NLU-for-Android/README.md

 # Text-Similarity-for-Android
-Demonstrating text similarity on Android with mainstream accelerators.
+Demonstration of running text similarity with mainstream accelerators on Android device.